Edward Padelford: Personal life

-Padelford married Elizabeth Louisa Farnum of Providence, Rhode Island, on November 11, 1823.
+Padelford married Elizabeth Louisa Farnum, of Providence, Rhode Island, on November 11, 1823.
 In 1824 they had a daughter, Mary Elizabeth, who died a month after her first birthday.
 They had another daughter, Elizabeth, in 1826, but she died at three months.
 They had four other children, who survived into adulthood: Carolina (1827–1858), Edward (1831–1863), Marion (1833–1923) and George (1835–1861).

-George, the youngest of his children, graduated from Savannah Medical College in 1856.
+George graduated from Savannah Medical College in 1856.

 After seeing two of his children wed, Padelford's oldest child, Carolina, died in 1858 at the age of 30.

 During the Civil War, George served with the Oglethorpe Light Infantry.
 He died on July 28, 1861, at Capon Springs, Virginia, aged 26.
 He had sustained wounds prior to the First Battle of Bull Run.
 Edward Jr., meanwhile, joined the artillery company of the Savannah Volunteer Guard in 1861, and he rose in rank quickly.
 He died on June 7, 1863, of typhoid fever.
 He was 32, and left a wife, Mary Katherine Padelford (née Steenbergen), and two young children.

+Death

 Padelford's wife of 46 years and one week died on November 18, 1869, and he followed seven months later, on June 27, 1870, aged 71.
 Marion, his only surviving child, was with him at his home at the time of his death, and lived for a further 53 years.
 She died in Cambridge, Massachusetts, in 1923, aged 90, eight years after her husband.
 Only one other member of his immediate family outlived him – his sister Abigail, who died in 1873 in her mid-70s.
 He also left four grandchildren.

 The Padelford family plot is located in Savannah's Bonaventure Cemetery, in section D, lots 6 and 9.

 Legacy

-After his death, Savannah named a ward for him.
-Padelford Ward is bound by Park Avenue to the north, Anderson Street to the south, Atlantic Street to the west and Paulsen Street to the east.
+After his death, Savannah named its Padelford Ward for him.
+It is bound by Park Avenue to the north, Anderson Street to the south, Atlantic Street to the west and Paulsen Street to the east.